Sathish2909/Sathish2909/README.md

 ### 👨‍💻 About Me

-- 🎓 Pre-final year B.E student in Computer Science
+- 🎓 Final year B.E student in Computer Science
 - 💼 Interned at 11milliondreams Consultancy Services – built a MERN stack project for SKU code generation and product database management
 - 🧑‍🏫 Trainee at Unique Technologies – trained in Python and Web Development
 - 🚀 Eager to build scalable web applications and contribute to open-source